 After a couple of years at Adobe I went back to school part time, while continuing to work full time.
 This time I did an MBA at UC Berkeley.
 I thought that learning more about the business side of things would be handy.

 Even back in my Adobe days, I started getting involved in interesting typographic side projects.
 I have been consulted as an expert on several cases of allegedly forged documents, including testifying in court over a forged will.
 My most high-profile case was my research and commentary on the disputed Bush national guard memos.
-My research there later turned into another software patent idea, which if granted will be my first solo patent – I have a couple of joint patents already, relating to glyph synthesis.
-(If my design patent for Hypatia Sans is granted, I think I’ll be the first Adobe employee to have both a utility patent and a design patent.)
-I am also active with the international type society, ATypI, on the board of directors and currently treasurer.
+My research there later turned into another software patent idea, which became my first solo patent – I had a couple of joint patents already, relating to glyph synthesis.
+After my design patent for Hypatia Sans was granted, I might have become the first Adobe employee to have both a utility patent and a design patent.
+I am also active with the international type society, ATypI, on the board of directors since 2004, and treasurer since 2006.

 I was Adobe’s program manager for western fonts for a couple of years, then for fonts for a couple of years.
 In January 2004 my responsibilities shifted around: for the next year and a half, I remained half-time on type, but spent half my time being the liaison for our core technology components going into Adobe InDesign.
 As part of this realignment I moved up to Seattle.
 This was desirable for several reasons, including the more temperate weather (San Jose is too warm for some of us Canadians) and the cheaper housing (Seattlites think it’s expensive, but almost anywhere is cheaper than San Jose).
 It also broadened and deepened my understanding of Adobe technologies and InDesign.